 If required, additional childcare will be provided either by a local Nursery or the school, in the form of a breakfast club from 7.00 a.m. each day in term time and after school provision.
 Charges for the additional hours will be at competitive rates and would be made directly to the provider.

-If you are interested in finding out more about our nursery, come along to visit on:
+If you are interested in finding out more about our nursery, please ring the school to make an appointment.

 The Early Years framework provides a long term plan to follow by ensuring that all early learning goals are covered

 Medium term planning is created and takes into account the individual children’s learning and developmental needs.

 Our starting point for planning is from the children’s interests.
 We have covered a wide range of topics, from animals

 We actively encourage all parents to contribute to the planning process.

 Please join us for our half-termly ‘Stay and Play’ sessions where you will be able to sample some activities alongside